What is Proquest Ebook Central (formerly EBL) and how can I use it?

 What publication years are covered?

-The JHU Libraries’ arrangement with EBL includes books published in 2011 and later.
+The JHU Libraries' arrangement with Proquest includes books published in 2011 and later.

-How often does EBL add new book titles to the JHU catalog?
+How often does Proquest add new book titles to the JHU catalog?

 New titles are added monthly.

-If I want to browse or search just EBL books, how can I do that?
+If I want to browse or search just Proquest ebooks, how can I do that?

-There’s an entry in Databases A-Z for EBL.
-When you click on the EBL link, you’ll be prompted to enter your JHED login and password, regardless of whether you are on- or off-campus.
+There's an entry in Databases A-Z for Proquest Ebook Central.
+When you click on the Proquest Ebook Central link, you’ll be prompted to enter your JHED login and password, regardless of whether you are on- or off-campus.
 If you want to browse or search, look for the search box.
 You can choose Category and browse by broad subject, or Advanced for many other search options.
-Remember, EBL does not work with certain versions of Internet Explorer.
+Remember, Proquest Ebook Central does not work with certain versions of Internet Explorer.